sevagh/goat/README.md

 The filesystem and fstab entries are created with the label `KRKN-{volumeName}` for convenience.
 Running Kraken multiple times will result in Kraken detecting the existing label it intended to create and not proceeding.

+### Run phase

+In production I run `kraken` at the EC2 user-data phase (executed from a bash script).
+Further exploration is needed to perhaps embed kraken properly into `systemd` or `cloud-init`.

 ### Tags

 These are the tags you need: